remidinishanth/distributed_systems/indexing/lucene.md

 ### Elastic Search

+Elastic Search is an open-source search and analytics engine based on the Apache Lucene library.

 An Elasticsearch index is a collection of documents that are related to each other.
 Elasticsearch stores data as JSON documents.
 Each document correlates a set of keys (names of fields or properties) with their corresponding values (strings, numbers, Booleans, dates, arrays of values, geolocations, or other types of data).

 Elasticsearch uses a data structure called an inverted index, which is designed to allow very fast full-text searches.
 An inverted index lists every unique word that appears in any document and identifies all of the documents each word occurs in.